 In other news, the encryption debate continues and cryptocurrency is making investors nervous while ransomware targets hospitals.
 Here’s a quick roundup of what else made the cybersecurity headlines this week:

 Oct.
 4: Government officials from the US, UK and Australia have rallied together in an effort to stall – if not completely stonewall – Facebook’s plan to add end-to-end encryption to its messaging services.

 Oct.
 3: A former IT contractor, Stephen Bruce Grant of Rozelle, Australia, who worked for the property valuation firm LandMark White, has reportedly been charged with five counts of unauthorized manipulation of data and seven counts of intending to use identity information to commit fraud and two counts of damaging electronic communications.

 Oct.
 2: Bitcoin continues to flounder with fears that Google’s “quantum supremacy” could break the encryption that underpins the cryptocurrency.
 According to The Wall Street Journal, Visa, Mastercard and other supporters of Facebook’s cryptocurrency-based payments network, Libra, are having second thoughts about their involvement in the project.
 Meanwhile, police in the UK were auctioning off the pot of cryptocurrency gold they had seized from the TalkTalk hacker.

 Oct.
 2: A new report from Kaspersky examines stalkerware, which has reportedly seen a startling rise as a tool of abuse against domestic partners, colleagues and even strangers.
-According to “The State of Stalkerware in 2019,” use of the spyware grew by 35% in the first eight months of 2019.
+According to “The State of Stalkerware in 2019,” use of the spyware grew by 35 percent in the first 8 months of 2019.